alexferl/echo-casbin/README.md

 You might wonder why not use the Casbin middleware in the [echo-contrib](https://github.com/labstack/echo-contrib/tree/master/casbin) repo?
 The main reason is that it doesn't provide any built-in methods for retrieving roles other than the default Basic Authorization header.
-You can write use your own function in place of it, but I wanted to have built-in methods I will use in most of my projects.
+You can write use your own function in place of it, but I wanted to have built-in methods that I will use in most of my projects.
 You can still define your function to retrieve roles, so it's still flexible.

 ## Using
+You need to have a model and policy before you can use the middleware.
+You can use the ones in [here](fixtures) to get started.

 ### Code example
+This example expects the roles to be passed in the `X-Roles` header.
+There is **no** validation done to make sure the client doing the request is allowed to use these roles, this is beyond the scope of this middleware.
+A function can be defined with the `RolesHeaderFunc` config to do the validation.

+The default way the middleware gets the roles is from the key `roles` on the `echo.Context`.
+In a production environment, another middleware running before this one would validate the client's identity and set their roles on the context so this middleware can access them.

 ```go
 package main